yandex-cloud/docs/en/compute/operations/vm-info/get-info.md

 # Getting information about a VM

-Basic information about a VM, for example, its IP address, FQDN, and disk capacity can be obtained in the [management console](https://console.cloud.yandex.ru), on the corresponding VM's page.

-To get user-defined [metadata](../../concepts/vm-metadata.md), use the CLI or API.
+To get information about a virtual machine you created, go to the [management console](https://console.cloud.yandex.com/) and open the virtual machine page.
+To get detailed information with user-defined [metadata](../../concepts/vm-metadata.md), use the CLI or API.

 You can also get basic information and metadata [from inside a VM](#inside-instance).